asif1261/MVVM_CleanArchitecture_NoteApp/README.md

 # Make Notes

-Make Notes app is Note making app build by following Clean Architecture with Model-View-ViewModel Pattern.
+Make Notes app is a Note making app build by following Clean Architecture with Model-View-ViewModel Pattern.

 # Features it offer: